 Translated FAQ pages will certainly help many consumers in global markets via self-service, but they won't have answers to every question.
 You'll want to translate support e-mails and "contact us" forms.
 Phone representatives should also be fluent in local languages, too.

-Examine your company’s resources, with an eye for overcoming these challenges by enlisting expert outsource solutions.
+Examine your company’s resources, with an eye for overcoming these challenges by enlisting expert partner solutions.

 Many companies believe their new global sites must be hosted by servers based in those international markets.
 This is often unnecessary.
 Latency issues are uncommon in developed regions, where hosting solutions easily distribute server loads.